 In a 2022 review published by the International Journal of Circumpolar Health1, researchers cover the four main physiological adaptations that occur when you’re voluntarily exposed to cold water.

-Firstly, researchers point out that your body starts the process of thermoregulation, which basically means that while exposed to cold temperatures, your body adjusts to the environment and maintains the appropriate temperature in your organs and brain.
+Firstly, researchers point out that your body starts the process of thermoregulation, which basically means that, while exposed to cold temperatures, your body adjusts to the environment and maintains the appropriate temperature in your organs and brain.
 While trying to regulate heat to important parts, your body responds by constricting blood flow to the skin and dilating blood vessels that serve your vital organs.

 Next, when your body temperature lowers and can’t regulate the natural blood flow responses, the body responds with shivering as a way to increase your body’s core temperature.
 The act of shivering thermogenesis allows your body to generate extra heat.

-There is also a response called nonshivering thermogenesis.
-The review sheds light on how the response to cold stress increases blood flow to brown adipose tissue (BAT), which indicates a physiological response of heat generation rather than the insulative blood flow reduction related to white adipose tissue.
+There is also a response called non-shivering thermogenesis.
+The review1 sheds light on how the response to cold stress increases blood flow to brown adipose tissue (BAT), which indicates a physiological response of heat generation rather than the insulative blood flow reduction related to white adipose tissue.
 All this to say, it could be related to reducing brown fat tissues and reducing overall body fat—but we’ll get more into that later.

 RELATED: How to Lose Body Fat